trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Placing Bids

-We will simply call the `placeBid` function on the Auction contract and pass some AVAX.
+We will simply call the `placeBid` function of the Auction contract and pass some AVAX.

 ```js
 async placeBid(amount) {